 Colorado is well-known for its natural resources and history of oil and gas exploration.
-Like other local governments, Commerce City strives to balance the needs of industry with municipal growth and development.
+Like other local governments, Commerce City strives to balance municipal growth and development with the needs of industry.
 The city's land development code and participation in the state's local government designee program offers a layered approach to protect the interests of the community and the rights of private developers.

 City oil and gas documents and processes:

 - Uses and Accessory Structures (Article V)

 In spring 2018, interest in oil and gas development in the city began increasing significantly and a large number of new permit applications were submitted to the COGCC.
 This recent change has sparked a citywide conversation among residents, city council and staff, and industry representatives.

 Updates on oil and gas activity and presentations from subject matter experts are being featured regularly at city council meetings, usually on the third Monday of each month.

 - View our Oil and Gas Application Activity page for a list of current permit applications with the city and the COGCC.

 - Sign up to receive the weekly City Manager's update, which contains the latest information about oil and gas activity each week, or review previous weekly updates.